TU-Delft-DCC/FAIR4RS/fair4rs/5-reproducibility.md

 2. Make any modifications (commit) in your repo during the process including the feedback you get from someone that tried to reproduce your environment.

-:::{adminition} Read this if you get stuck
+:::{admonition} Read this if you get stuck
 :class: dropdown
 - Document the steps to recreate the computational environment in your `README.md`
 - Share your installation instructions with a colleague and invite she/him to install and test your environment.